 Unfortunately, there has been little consistency across studies in the methodologies, sample population characteristics, definitions of sexual offending, and the wording of questions used to determine if a sex offense has occurred.
-In response to congressional reporting requirements, the U.S. Department of Defense (DoD) now collects data on sexual offending against members of the active-duty military.
-However, this data collection effort addresses only active-duty personnel and has only been in place since 2002.
+In response to congressional reporting requirements, the U.S. Department of Defense (DoD) now collects data on sexual offending against active-duty service members.
+However, this data collection effort — in place since 2002 — only addresses active-duty personnel.
 A major shortcoming of the data collected by the department is the reluctance of service members to report acts of sexual misconduct.
 Scholars are beginning to look at the experience of military personnel both during active military service and after, but far more work is needed to understand the incidence and prevalence of sexual offending against this population.

-In recent decades, increasing numbers of women have entered military service, and they now serve in a variety of roles.
-The Navy's Tailhook convention scandal in 1991 and the cases of sexual harassment and sexual assault at the Army training camp in Aberdeen, MD, in 1996 drew public attention to how women are treated in the military.
+The Navy’s Tailhook convention scandal in 1991 and the cases of sexual harassment and sexual assault at the Army training camp in Aberdeen, Maryland, in 1996 drew public attention to how women are treated in the military.

 The department undertook a study of sexual harassment among active-duty military members in 1994 and published the results in 1995.
-This was the first study of its kind since 1988 (Bastian, Lancaster, & Reyst, 1995).
 Results of this study showed that 55 percent of women and 14 percent of men reported one or more incidents of harassment at work during the prior year.
-When asked about unwanted "sex-related attention" at work or off duty, 78 percent of women and 38 percent of men reported that they had been harassed in the prior year (Bastian, Lancaster, & Reyst, 1995).
-Five types of unwanted sex-related attention reported are sexual assault, sexual coercion, unwanted sexual attention, sexist behavior, and crude/offensive behavior.
+When asked about unwanted “sex-related attention” at work or off duty, 78 percent of women and 38 percent of men reported they had been harassed in the prior year (Bastian, Lancaster & Reyst, 1995).
+Researchers asked about five types of unwanted sex-related attention: sexual assault, sexual coercion, unwanted sexual attention, sexist behavior and crude/offensive behavior.
 Table 1 shows the results for women and men respondents.

 |Type||Percentage of All Respondents Reporting|